 4. Choose the perfect gift for your dog

 The perfect gift for your dog is the practical gift.
-Why not buy your dog their own life jacket so you can be assured they are safe when they go swimming on holidays or in your own pool, we also stock lots of healthy supplements and Hills Science Diet food so you can keep them healthy inside and out.
-We stock fun water toys that are durable, colourful and floatable- the perfect gift for this summer.
+Why not buy your dog their own life jacket so you can be assured they are safe when they go swimming on holidays or in your own pool, K9 SWiM stock lots of healthy supplements and Hills Science Diet food so you can keep them healthy inside and out.
+We also stock fun water toys that are durable, colourful and floatable - the perfect gift for this summer.

 5. Include your dog in celebrating Christmas and know when they need a rest